-Shiplap is similar to tongue-in-groove (T&G), shiplap is primarily used for exterior applications and T&G is used for interior.
-We like to use shiplap for exterior projects because it’s better for shedding water Additionally, it also dries out more quickly, rots less, and it stays straighter over time than T&G. Shou sugi ban is primarily an exterior material which is why shiplap is one of the two profiles that we offer.
+Shiplap is similar to tongue and groove (T&G), shiplap is primarily used for exterior applications and T&G is used for interior.
+We like to use shiplap for exterior projects because it’s better for shedding water.
+Additionally, it also dries out more quickly, rots less, and it stays straighter over time than T&G. Shou sugi ban is primarily an exterior material which is why shiplap is one of the two profiles that we offer.
 While we optimize our shiplap profile for longevity in exterior applications, it performs just as well for interior projects.

 - Sheds water, weeps quickly, and dries out quickly

 - Less rot, warping, or cupping than T&G over time in exterior exposure

 - Easily installs as interior paneling

 - Less versatile than square edge planks in terms of wall layout

 - Walls can appear like a monotonous surface

 Square edge siding is essentially regular-edge planks.
 You can freely lay out square edge planks in many different patterns.
 As a result of our heat treatment process, planks end up with treated surfaces on three of the four sides.
 This means that you have flexibility when it comes to the layout.
 We call square edge profile “S3S”, which is short for Surfaced 3 Sides.
 To put it simply: it’s just a piece of wood that the carpenters can use freely to clad any wall or ceiling surface.